 Supergiant: A One-Act Play (2009)

-SUFFERN HIGH SCHOOL’S FIRST STUDENT-WRITTEN PLAY: Through poetry and friendship, two siblings cope the giref and guilt of witnessing a traumatic event second-hand.
+Through poetry and friendship, two siblings cope the grief and guilt of witnessing a traumatic event second-hand.

 ANA: A One-Act Play (2008)